Lincoln Grammar School: Wragby Road

 The buildings were designed in 1905 by the architect Leonard Stokes in a Tudoresque or Jacobean style.
-A design by Charles Voysey was rejected as being to severe - a notable loss for Lincoln.
+A design by Charles Voysey was rejected as being too severe - a notable loss for Lincoln.

 In 1912 the school changed its name to Lincoln School.
 During the First World War, the building was requisitioned by the War Office to create the 4th Northern General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.
 During the War the school continued in temporary buildings adjacent to Lincoln Hospital on Lindum Terrace.

 In September 1974 the City of Lincoln abolished selective education.
-The city's two grammar schools Christ's Hospital Girl and Lincoln School were merged with two secondary modern schools, St Giles's Secondary Modern School for Boys and Myle Cross Secondary Modern School for Girls.
+The city's two grammar schools, Christ's Hospital Girls' High School and Lincoln School, were merged with two secondary modern schools, St Giles's Secondary Modern School for Boys and Myle Cross Secondary Modern School for Girls.
 The school is now known as Lincoln Christ's Hospital School.